Abdelrhman-Khaled1/Upload-images-to-cloudinary/README.md

 </br>

-And you expect a json object like that
+You expect a json object like that

 ```
 {